khusmann/interlacer/README.md

 - `vignette("mutations")` for a discussion on how to motify data frames when in this format

-- `vignette("column-types")` to see how to handle column-level missing reasons
+- `vignette("column-types")` to see how to handle variable-level missing reasons

 - `vignette("coded-data")` for some recipies for working with coded data